zj11223344/Tactics-Remix/INSTALL.md

 ## macOS

-Tactics Remake for macOS is distributed as a compressed ZIP file and includes a WeiDU installer.
+Tactics Remix for macOS is distributed as a compressed ZIP file and includes a WeiDU installer.

 First, extract the files from the ZIP file into your game directory.
 When properly extracted, your game directory will contain **setup-tactics-remix**, **setup-tactics-remix.command**, and the folder **tactics-remix**.
 To install, double-click **setup-tactics-remix.command** and follow the instructions on screen.